 Birmingham Christian College

 BCC is a training college for Christian Ministry and Mission where men and women are modelled to become faithful disciples of Jesus Christ in the church, society and the marketplace.
-Situated on the Selly Oak Campus of Birmingham University, BCC has former students serving all over the world.
+Situated on the Selly Oak Campus of University of Birmingham, BCC has former students serving all over the world.
 With roots in the Evangelical and Pentecostal/Charismatic movements, it welcomes students from all church, ethnic, social and economic backgrounds.
 BCC has a missional attitude to all aspects of Christian service and is investing a great deal of resources to train non-Western missionaries in Europe to partner with local churches to reach out to both the indigenous and various Diasporan communities.

 A Brief History of BCC